-1. Introduction
+1 Introduction

 Models for survival analysis typically assume that everybody in the study population is susceptible to the event under study and will eventually experience this event if the follow-up is sufficiently long.
-This is often an unstated assumption of the widely used proportional hazard models and their extensions-frailty models (for more detailed information about the frailty concept in the univariate case, see, e.g., Vaupel, Manton, and Stallard, 1979).
+This is often an unstated assumption of the widely used proportional hazard models and their extensions - frailty models (for more detailed information about the frailty concept in the univariate case, see e.g. Vaupel et al. (1979)).
 However, there are situations when a fraction of individuals are not expected to experience the event of interest; that is, those individuals are cured or insusceptible.
 For example, researchers may be interested in analyzing the recurrence of a disease.
 Many individuals may never experience a recurrence; therefore, a cured fraction of the population exists.
-Historically, cure models have been utilized to estimate the cured fraction.
-Cure models are survival models that allow for a cured fraction of individuals.
+Historically, cure models have been utilised to estimate the cured fraction.
+Cure models are survival models which allow for a cured fraction of individuals.
 These models extend the understanding of time-to-event data by allowing for the formulation of more accurate and informative conclusions.
-These conclusions are otherwise unobtainable from an analysis that fails to account for a cured or insusceptible fraction of the population.
+These conclusions are otherwise unobtainable from an analysis which fails to account for a cured or insusceptible fraction of the population.
 If a cured component is not present, the analysis reduces to standard approaches of survival analysis.
-Use of cure models has been popular for joint modeling of the overall risk of a disease and the age-atonset distribution of the diseased individuals (e.g., Farewell, 1977, 1982; Kuk and Chen, 1992).
+Use of cure models has been popular for joint modeling of the overall risk of a disease and the age-at-onset distribution of the diseased individuals (e.g. Farewell 1977, 1982; Kuk and Chen 1992).

-In cure models (we use "cure fraction" and "insusceptible fraction" as interchangeable notions), the population is divided into two subpopulations so that an individual either is cured with probability $1 - \phi$, or has a proper survival function $S_0(t)$, with probability φ .
+In cure models (we use 'cure fraction' and 'insusceptible fraction' as interchangeable notions) the population is divided into two sub-populations so that an individual either is cured with probability $1 - \phi$, or has a proper survival function $S_0(t)$, with probability φ .
 A model for the distribution of survival times that incorporates a cured fraction is given by